alimac/finding-the-entrance/README.md

 <!-- .element: class="heading invert" -->

 Note:
-- A bug report, a feature request, an enhancement
+- Someone makes a feature request or reports a bug
+- Create a new issue on drupal.org